Posting Number: 20110477

-This position will utilize conservation restoration and habitat management tools including but not limited to tractor, ATV, rear mount broadcast seeder, trailer, brush cutter, hand tools, chemical sprayers/applicators, chainsaw, and tree spade as well as being responsible for maintenance and repair of equipment.
+This position will utilize conservation restoration and habitat management tools including but not limited to ATV, rear mount broadcast seeder, trailer and gas powered sprayer, brush cutter, hand tools, chemical sprayers/applicators, chainsaw, and prescribed fire tools as well as being responsible for maintenance and repair of equipment.

 This position is one of several new positions of the private lands conservation hub developing at the National Great Rivers Research & Education Center.
 Additional professional development through field training, professional workshops, and online courses may be available for this position.

 The Junior Habitat Assistant’s primary duty station will be at the National Great Rivers Research and Education Center located in East Alton, IL.
 Habitat Strike Team will work within approximately a 90 mile radius of Godfrey, IL.

 Work hours are 29 hours per week.
 The job will consist of mainly field work but some office work is included.
 Mandatory drug test and security background check, with fingerprinting, will be required of the selected applicant.
 This position will last until May, 2021, with a possibility of extension based on a submitted grant.

 - Actively targeting conservation restoration and management with landowner outreach and one-on-one consultation.

 - Implementing conservation practices in order to restore habitat for wildlife and improve habitat with common management practices including burning, chemical application, and hand/mechanical treatment.

 - Fostering working relationships with IDNR staff and other stakeholder groups.